EMAIL SIGN UP

 Some cases which are referred to a statutory agency, may not result in them undertaking an investigation or their investigation is inconclusive.
 In such cases, an internal investigation is likely to be required.
 It is likely that the statutory agency will provide directions regarding this course of action, but if there is any doubt, the advice of thirtyone:eight should be sought.

-6e Internal investigation – Safeguarding Coordinator, Head of Finance and Operations, Head of Technical Services and/or Head of Services, Chief Executive, Lead Trustee for Safeguarding, Chair of Trustees.
+5e Internal investigation – Safeguarding Coordinator, relevant Leadership Team members, Lead Trustee for Safeguarding, Chair of Trustees.

 An internal investigation will take place after the referral process to the statutory agency has been completed (see above) or consistent with the advice of thirtyone:eight.